 The Electronic Fund Transfer Act

 There are many different provisions to this law, but the part we are focusing on here is your protection for unauthorized electronic transfers.
 Let's say that you have a subscription that is debited automatically from your checking account.
 You cancel the subscription properly, but the amount is still debited from your account.
 Let's also say that your account did not have enough money and you incurred an overdraft fee.
-Typically, because of this law both the company and your bank will have to make you 'whole' again.
-Generally, the erroneous debit would need to be reversed by the company and the bank would need to reverse the overdraft charge.
+Because of this law, both the company and your bank will have to make you 'whole' again.
+The erroneous debit would generally need to be reversed by the company and the bank would need to reverse the overdraft charge.